airbytehq/airbyte/airbyte-integrations/connectors/source-persistiq/README.md

 to generate the necessary credentials.
 Then create a file `secrets/config.json` conforming to the `source_persistiq/spec.json` file.
 Note that any directory named `secrets` is gitignored across the entire Airbyte repo, so there is no danger of accidentally checking in sensitive information.
 See `integration_tests/sample_config.json` for a sample config file.
+To obtain credentials, create an account on PersistIq and follow the [documentation](https://apidocs.persistiq.com/#authentication)

 **If you are an Airbyte core member**, copy the credentials in Lastpass under the secret name `source persistiq test creds` and place them into `secrets/config.json`.